 Plan and research

-Then I go scouting.
-Seeing a location on the screen is not enough to get the real feel for it, so I have to spend some time just walking around exploring and finding the best spots to set up to get the shot that I want.
-I like to do this in broad daylight.
-This way I don’t have to throw away golden hour scouting, but can concentrate on getting my image.
+I always go scouting before shooting.
+Seeing a location on the screen is not enough to get the real feel for it, so I have to spend some time just walking around exploring and finding the best spots to set up.
+I like to do this in broad daylight so I don’t have to throw away golden hour scouting.

 Sunrise, sunset and golden hour

-As mentioned, I do my scouting and researching during broad daylight.
-The reason for this is that the light is so harsh when the sun is up high, that it doesn’t give you the best images.
-Your images from this time of day tend to look washed out and flat like the first image in this post, so try to avoid if possible.
+In broad daylight the light is so harsh that it doesn’t give you the best images.
+Your images from this time of day tend to look washed out and flat, so try to avoid if possible.

 Sunset starts with golden hour.
-Golden hour is from about an hour or so before sunset, and gives you beautiful golden light.
-The colour in the clouds come out, and you can find your pinks, oranges and yellows against a sky that is still blue.
-But it’s not only the sky that looks the best during golden hour, so does the landscape in general.
+Golden hour starts about an hour or so before sunset, and gives you beautiful golden light.
 The softer light makes for more debt in your image, and debt is good.
 Make sure you keep on shooting through golden hour and quite a while after the sun has set.
 The light will be changing constantly, and this gives you the possibility to change things up with focal length and composition and get several images from one shoot.
-Remember not only to shoot directly into the sunset, but use the light that the sunset casts on the landscape around you as well!

 Use a tripod

 With landscapes the general rule is that you want to be able to keep your camera really steady to make the images as sharp as possible all the way from the foreground to the back of the image.
-To be able to achieve the field of dept that you want, you usually have to use a narrow aperture.
-Because you always shoot at your lowest possible ISO to avoid noise, you will often find yourself in situations where your shutter speed won’t allow you to shoot sharp handheld images.
-So without more explanation I’ll just tell you to get yourself a decent and stable tripod, and use it whenever you shoot landscapes.
+So get yourself a decent and stable tripod, and use it whenever you shoot landscapes.

-A tripod will also allow you to be more creative with your photography as it opens up for shooting long exposures giving you the nice movement in the clouds for instance, or locking your composition and doing multiple exposures for instance.
+A tripod will allow you to be more creative with your photography as it opens up for shooting long exposures giving you the nice movement in the clouds or locking your composition and doing multiple exposures.

 Keep your hands off the camera

 To make sure your images is razor sharp, use a remote or a cable release.
 That way you avoid camera shake from you pressing down the shutter or removing your hand.
-If you don’t have a remote or a cable release, fear not.
-You can achieve the same effect from setting your camera on a two second timer, so that the camera is able to stabilise between you pressing the shutter and the image actually being exposed.
+If you don’t have a remote or a cable release, you can achieve the same effect from setting your camera on a two second timer.

 Low ISO and narrow aperture